-"A repurchase agreement (repo) is an arrangement involving the sale of securities at a specified price with a commitment to repurchase the same or similar securities at a fixed price on a specified future date (usually very shortterm e.g., overnight or one day) or on a date subject to the discretion of the purchaser.
+"A repurchase agreement (repo) is an arrangement involving the sale of securities at a specified price with a commitment to repurchase the same or similar securities at a fixed price on a specified future date (usually very short-term e.g., overnight or one day) or on a date subject to the discretion of the purchaser.
 The economic nature of a repo is similar to that of collateralized loan in that the purchaser of the securities is providing funds backed by the securities to the seller for the period of the agreement and is receiving a return from the fixed price when the repurchase agreement is reversed.
 The securities often do not change hands, and the buyer does not have the right to sell them.
 So, even from a legal sense, it is questionable whether or not a change of ownership occurs.
 As a result, in this Manual (and in the SNA and IMF money and banking statistics), a repo is treated as a newly created financial asset that is a collateralized loan rather than an asset related to the underlying securities used as collateral.
-Reflecting that interpretation, repos are classified under loans unless the repos involve bank liabilities and are classified under national measures of broad money, in which case the repos are classified under currency and deposits.
+Reflecting that interpretation, repos are classified under loans-unless the repos involve bank liabilities and are classified under national measures of broad money, in which case the repos are classified under currency and deposits.
 In some cases, because of legal, institutional and other considerations, national compilers may find it necessary to use an alternative treatment of repos; in such instances, this information should, if it is feasible to do so, be separately identified and reported to the IMF."
 (BPM5, para.
-418)
+418) (Emphasis added) Paragraph 11.32 of the 1993 SNA uses identical wording.

-What is described in this passage is a circumstance where a legal change of ownership has occurred, but an effective, economic change of ownership has not, as the cash provider has not acquired full and untrammeled exposure to the instrument, including the right to the income from the underlying and the right to on-sell it.
-However, in many cases, under current market practice, effective ownership rights have been transferred to the reverse repoing party because the it does usually have the right to on-sell without constraint.
-However, what this situation means is that in some respects, the description of the repo markets in para.
+- 32. What is described in this passage is a circumstance where a legal change of ownership has occurred, but an effective, economic change of ownership has not, as the cash provider has not acquired full and untrammeled exposure to the instrument, including the right to the income from the underlying asset and the right to on-sell it.
+However, in many cases, under current market practice, effective ownership rights have been transferred to the cash provider because it does usually have the right to on-sell without constraint.
+What this situation means, in effect, is that in some respects, the description of the repo markets in para.
 418 of BPM5 is somewhat outdated.
-Indeed, once the security has been on-sold, the cash provider does become exposed to the market risks associated with the security (in an opposite manner to the repoing party) as it will need to repurchase an equivalent security when the repo is unwound.
-If prices have risen, the cash provider will suffer a holding loss.

-As far as the other three types of transactions are concerned, only gold swaps receive any mention in BPM5 or 1993 SNA:
+Indeed, once the security that has been acquired under a reverse repo is on-sold, the cash provider does become exposed to the market risks associated with the security (in an opposite manner to the cash taker) as it will need to repurchase an equivalent security when the repo is unwound.
+If prices rise, the cash provider will suffer a holding loss. - 33.
+As far as the other three types of transactions are concerned, only gold swaps receive any mention in BPM5 or 1993 SNA: - 34.
 "Assets created under reciprocal facilities (swap arrangements) for the temporary exchange of deposits between the central banks of two economies warrant mention.
 Deposits (in foreign exchange) acquired by the central bank initiating the arrangement are treated as reserve assets because the purpose of the exchange is to provide the central bank with assets that can be used to meet the country's balance of payments needs.
 Reciprocal deposits acquired by the partner central bank also are considered reserve assets.
 Arrangements (gold swaps) involving the temporary exchange of gold for foreign exchange deposits should be treated in a similar fashion."
 (BPM5, para.
 434)